sdb317/WebAppTemplate/ReadMe.md

 The payload will typically be either HTML, text, well-formed JSON or XML

 The HTTP ```content-type``` header will always be set appropriately

+## UI

+The UI is built using ES6, React & Mobx.
+It also uses the QuickFire form library from the Human Brain Project.

+Webpack is used to build the Javascript bundle that is then served by a Django template, `layout.html`.

+The parent React component is `App.jsx`, which uses ReactRouter to provide navigation to all other functional components.
+Typically each component consists of a visual module in the `Components` folder and associated Mobx observables in a store module in the `Stores` folder.
+Each module will also have a corresponding unit test module.

+### Developing/Testing Strategy

+Components can be tested visually and functionally using QUnit and `tests.js`.
+This approach fast-tracks the development cycle by allowing rendering, styling and functionality to be developed and tested in isolation but all providing unit test assets to be used during subsequent CI/CD.